voidfemme/label_wires/README.md

 ![Settings Window](https://github.com/voidfemme/label_wires/blob/main/data/Screenshots/SettingsWindow.png)

 ## Known Bugs

 - Various formatted strings are not displaying the correct data
 - Missing "success" message when saving settings.
 There should be some kind of feedback about the updated state of all the settings.
 - Missing some localization values
+- formatted strings do not update when language is updated